 According to the latest data (2017) available from the NCDOT traffic count program, average annual daily traffic (AADT) on NC 54 ranged from a high of 23,000 veh/day at the western end of the study area (just east of I-40 in Graham) to a low of 6,400 veh/day near the county line (just west of Mebane Oaks Road/ Saxapahaw Road).
 From that point eastward AADTs increase to a high of 15,000 just west of Old Fayetteville Road, the eastern end of the study.
-This pattern indicates that only a portion of the NC 54 traffic at Old Fayetteville Road consists of true "through" trips travelling the entire length of the corridor from I-40 to Old Fayetteville Road.
-Even if all 6,400 veh/day at the county line were through trips, only 43% of the traffic approaching Old Fayetteville Road could be through trips.
+This pattern indicates that only a portion of the NC 54 traffic at Old Fayetteville Road consists of "through" trips (defined as vehicles travelling the entire length of the corridor from I-40 to Old Fayetteville Road).
+Even if all 6,400 veh/day at the county line were through trips, only 43% of the traffic approaching Old Fayetteville Road could be defined as trips traveling the entire length of the corridor.
+Analysis of travel patterns suggests a much lower percentage; many of these 6,400 trips having origins or destinations along the corridor or intersecting roadways such as NC 119, Mebane Oaks Road, Orange Grove Road, and Bethel Hickory Grove Church Road.
+NC 54 collects and connects traffic between these dispersed trips ends.